 Here’s my current hypothesis:

 Sometime between midnight and 12:03 a.m., my room will be rushed with agents from a secret international agency.
-I will be injected with a serum that will render me unconscious and transported to a secret facility.
+They will inject me with a serum that will render me unconscious and transported to a secret facility.
 At said facility, vital vitamins and minerals will be extracted from my body to be distributed, via lattes, to women who are not making a mockery of their reproductive years.
-I will then be returned to my room with no memory or evidence of what occurred, except that I will bear the mark of the unwed and over 30: Cankles.
+I will then be returned to my room with no memory or evidence of what occurred, except that I will bear the mark of the unwed and over thirty: Cankles.

 As I await the inevitable, I become introspective.
 I’ve spent three whole decades on earth, and I can’t help but wonder if the world is any different because of my being in it.
 Shouldn’t I have made my big impact on the world by now?
 Maybe I have!
 I regularly post articles and indignant status updates on the horrors of war and human trafficking for my 1300+ close, personal friends.
 That’s enough, right?